 What’s not in dispute is the link between inhaling the smoke from nicotine products and disease.

 Here, we’ll look at some of the studies concerning cancer and snus.

 Does the risk remain the same with smokeless tobacco?
 The results aren’t clear-cut.
 Two studies that included snus specifically found a moderate risk increase.
 Two other studies found no association.

 The 2017 study authors noted that their findings may be related to the lower nitrosamine levels in Swedish snus than in tobacco smoke.
 They also suggested that the increased risk of pancreatic cancer in tobacco smokers is related to the carcinogens involved with combustion.

-Tobacco smoking is one of the strongest risk factors for oral cancers.
+Tobacco smoking is one of the

 Evidence for snus leading to oral cancers is mixed.
 A

 Another Swedish study differed.
 This 2012 case report of 16 Swedish men with oral squamous cell cancers concluded that Swedish snuff might not be a harmless alternative to smoking.
 These men had used snus prior to cancer diagnosis for a mean of 42.9 years.
 The cancers were in the sites where they had placed snus.

 An independent report was commissioned by leading Swedish snus producer Swedish Match.
 It comments on the characteristic type of mouth lesion that snus users may get.
 These are reversible after snus use is stopped, the report notes.
 The report also states that there isn’t any clinical evidence suggesting the lesions turn into cancer.